Basics of fMRI in Cognitive Psychology 3H/4H PSYCH4090

 Successful completion of Level 2 psychology

-Coursework is a written analysis of data-set with an evaluation of conditions (20 %).
-Examination consists of answering three questions from a set of five (80%).
+Coursework is a written analysis of data-set with an evaluation of conditions (2,500 words) (100 %).

 Functional brain imaging has become an essential tool in Cognitive Psychology and Neuroscience that has changed the way we think about the brain today.
 This course aims to give a basic and practical introduction to functional magnetic resonance imaging (fMRI).
 The course will cover basic experimental design (block design), fMRI data analysis including pre-processing (Motion correction, temporal filtering), basic statistical analysis (using correlation analysis and general linear modelling).
 Students will learn to do a basic analysis and explain results of a simple one fMRI experiment of one subject recorded for the course.